 To enable the spoken commands, choose Parallels Desktop > Preferences > Advanced and select Enable spoken commands.
 If necessary, tune the speech settings on the corresponding tab of Mac OS X System Preferences.

-Get Acronis Online Backup
+Get Acronis True Image

-As an additional benefit, Parallels provides you with Acronis Online Backup.
-It is an online backup tool for Windows 7, Windows Vista, and Windows XP.
-Acronis Online Backup allows you to back up your Windows data up to 250 GB with full security and protection.
-For Parallels Desktop users, Acronis Online Backup is free for 90 days.
+As an additional benefit, Parallels provides you with Acronis True Image.
+It is an online backup tool for Windows and OS X. For Parallels Desktop users, Acronis True Image is free for 30 days.